Chamber approves MP that allows use of fund to finance federal police health plan

 “The lack of regulation of the subject is old and, in view of this, the need to regularize the subject is imperative”, said Mendes.

-In the plenary vote, a Spotlight do Novo, which intended to remove the indemnification provision from the text.
+In the plenary vote, a Spotlight of the New, which intended to remove the indemnification provision from the text.

 Reporting – Eduardo Piovesan